RAID-0-NAS-Data-Recovery

 Outcome

-• Total Data Recovered: 56.8TB out of 58.17TB
+• Total Data Recovered: 58.1 TB out of 58.8 TB

 • Files Restored: Most critical video files, project files, and related data

-If you delete important files, stop using the storage immediately.
+If you accidentally delete important files, stop using the storage immediately.
 New data can permanently overwrite what you want to recover.

-This case shows that even after accidental deletion and overwriting, careful and systematic data recovery can bring back almost all essential media files
+This case shows that even after accidental deletion and overwriting, careful and systematic data recovery can bring back almost all essential media files.

 Read More Case Studies